All Episodes

 Other than that, what did he accomplish?

-Mark Stein Infor Rush, 1800-282-2882.
+Mark Stein, Infor Rush, 1-800-282-2882.

-Mark Stein, InfoRush on the EIB network.
+Mark Stein, Infra Rush on the EIB network, 1-800-282-2882.

-We are talking about whatever you want to talk about, because it is open line Friday, and no highly trained broadcast specialist was available to host the show today.
+We are talking about whatever you want to talk about because it is Open Line Friday, and no highly trained broadcast specialist was available to host the show today.

-So you get to pick the topics, whatever you want to whatever you want to talk about.
+So you get to pick the topics, whatever you want to talk about.

-You can talk about Charlie Wrangle, uh, you can talk about Bristol Palin and Dancing with the Stars.
+You can talk about Bristol Palin and Dancing with the Stars.

 You can talk about any interesting pat-downs you've received from government bureaucrats lately, whatever you want to talk about.

-House GOP blocks extension of jobless benefits.
+Like this headline in the Los Angeles Times: House GOP blocks extension of jobless benefits.

 The House GOP did not block extension of jobless benefits.

-Um they wanted they wanted the benefits paid by shifting federal funds from economic stimulus accounts or from other programs.
+They wanted the benefits paid by shifting federal funds from economic stimulus accounts or from other programs.

-You know, there simply isn't the money to do this.
+You know, there simply isn't the money. to do this.

-Uh there simply isn't the money to do this.
+There simply isn't the money to do this.

-You can't you can't plan.
+You can't plan.

-If you've got a business, you can't plan by the government passing six month fixes and one year fixes and two year fixes and all the rest of it.
+If you've got a business, you can't plan by the government passing six-month fixes and one-year fixes and two-year fixes and all the rest of it.

 So let's not call them the Bush tax cuts anymore.